 I wanted to get along with Howard.
 If I could, maybe the beatings would stop.
 I made a gesture and tried to hug him.
 He threw me across the room.
 I ran outside and he followed.
 He grabbed a glass coke bottle and cracked the top off on a table.
 He chased me with it.
 I ran fast.
 He told me, “If you ever touch me or try to hug me again, I will slit your throat and kill you.
 You little queer.”
 I BELIEVED HIM.

-The next morning they went to work.
+The next morning, they went to work.
 I hid behind the house when the school bus ran.
 I did not get on the bus.
 At the age 12, that very day, I walked 20 miles in a pouring rain to Bristol.
-It took all day but I made it.
+It took all day, but I made it.
 I finally got ride part of the way by hitchhiking.
-I found the bakery where my dad worked and he was there.
-This drowned little rat hugged him tight and begged him, Please let me live you.
+I found the bakery where my dad worked, and he was there.
+This drowned little rat hugged him tight and begged him, please let me live with you.

 Dad was remarried to a woman with three kids of her own.
 I had to go beg his new wife.
 They said, “We don’t have room, our house is small.”
 I said, “I don’t need a room, I’ll sleep on the floor or outside.”
 After three days of begging, they finally said yes.